jakematthews1234/project_4/README.md

 # Credits

-* All code within this project has been written by myself.
+* All code within this project has been written by myself and no code has been copied from anywhere else.

 * I took inspiration from other students via SLACK in order to build my app.